Is win32:Malware-Gen False Positive? | Is It Necessary?

-In various device security forums, many users are raising a question about whether Win32:Malware-gen is a false positive or not?
-Some user has claimed it as a false positive and others claimed that it is not a false positive.
-So, what exactly Win32:Malware-gen is?
-Is it a false positive?
-Or, it is truly malicious?
-Let’s find out;
+In various device security forums, many users are raising a question about whether Win32:Malware-gen is a false positive or not.
+Some user has claimed it as a false positive, whereas some claimed that it is truly malicious.
+But no one is clarifying what exactly Win32:Malware-gen is.

 Win32 Malware-gen False Positive